-The UTHSC pediatric cardiology fellowship training program is a medium-sized but growing program expanding to nine fellows next year.
-It is based at Le Bonheur Children's Hospital, the only subspecialty children's hospital within a 100-mile radius.
-Le Bonheur's cardiothoracic surgical program is one of only 12 programs to receive the highest possible three-star rating from The Society of Thoracic Surgeons (STS).
-The cardiology program also provides all pediatric cardiology services for St. Jude Children's Research Hospital, a premier research center for pediatric cancer and hematological diseases, and Regional One Health where approximately 4,500 babies are delivered each year.
-Growth of the cardiology division from seven faculty in 2006 to the current 35 faculty has supported a focus on interventional cardiology, pediatric cardiomyopathy, cardio-oncology and adult congenital heart disease.
-The heart transplant program, started in 2016, established itself as a high-volume transplant center in its first year.
+The UTHSC pediatric cardiology fellowship program is a medium-sized fellowship program that takes three fellows per year.
+It is based at Le Bonheur Children's Hospital, the Mid-South's only quaternary care children's hospital with a wide catchment area.
+Le Bonheur's Heart Institute is highly ranked and acclaimed in the nation.
+It provides all pediatric cardiology services for St. Jude Children's Research Hospital, a premier research center for pediatric cancer and hematological diseases, and Regional One Health where approximately 5,000 babies are delivered each year.
+The cardiology division has experienced tremendous growth and expansion with a focus on interventional cardiology, cardiomyopathy, cardio-oncology, electrophysiology, cardio-genetics and adult congenital heart disease.